PhantomAppDevelopment/firebase-as3/database/README.md

 This is where Firebase auth and rules are best used; each user can save their own data that they can only read and write.

-A real life example: an app where users can manage a To-Do list.
+A common example is an app where users can manage a todo list.

 ```json
 {